John Morris, PhD, FACRM - Director

 Raeda is a Research Scientist at Shepherd Center where she also serves as project director for several NIDILRR funded grants on technology and disability.
 Raeda is an applied sociologist, demographer, and survey methodologist.
 She earned her PhD in Sociology at the University of Nebraska-Lincoln.
 Prior to working at Shepherd Center, Raeda was an assistant professor and Quantitative Data Specialist at Georgia State University.
 Dr. Anderson has extensive experience conducting quantitative and qualitative research, and publishing and presenting at national conferences on disability, inclusion, social interaction and mental health.
 Raeda leads research design and data analysis, and she manages engagement with Microsoft product teams and consumers.
 When not cultivating new insights into research, Raeda nurtures vegetables and hay on her family’s farm south of Atlanta.
 Raeda also loves national parks and white water rafting.
 If you have any suggestions for a hidden gem in a national park, let her know!

-Ben Lippincott - Project Manager and Consumer Engagement Strategist
+Ben Lippincott - Contracts Manager and Consumer Engagement Strategist

-For over 15 years Ben has worked at the intersection of consumer technology, accessibility, user needs and disability.
+For over 20 years Ben has worked at the intersection of consumer technology, accessibility, user needs and disability.
 He has worked on a variety of federally funded RERC and DRRP grants, as well as industry-sponsored research initiatives.
 He is currently studying how people with disabilities use mHealth apps on their mobile devices for the LiveWell App Factory project on user experience mobile application research.
 Since 2011, Ben has been disability/accessibility advisor on AT&T’s Advisory Panel on Access and Aging.
 Prior to working at Shepherd Center, Ben worked as a hardware product representative for IBM.
 Ben has published and presented at national conferences on assistive technology and accessibility.
-Ben manages AURC projects and engagement with Microsoft project teams.
-He also leads the AURC’s consumer outreach program.
+Ben manages AURC projects.
 In his spare time he attempts to lazily perfect the art of smoking pork butts, and is always on the lookout for an accessible spot to go fishing.
 If you know of one, hit him up, he’ll trade info for delicious BBQ.